jhwang7628/usymlqr/README.md

 solver.Set_Tol(1E-12, 1E-12);
 solver.Solve(x, rnorm);
 ```
+Please see `src/tests` for more examples.

 ## Documentation
-Please see doc/documentation.pdf for more detailed analysis and
+Please see `doc/documentation.pdf` for more detailed analysis and
 solver testing.